spacetelescope/jwst_backgrounds/README.md

   for a given wavelength and a selectable threshold.

-This code was written by Jane Rigby, Jane.Rigby@nasa.gov The background cache was prepared by Wane Kinzel at STScI.
+This code was written by Jane Rigby, Jane.Rigby@nasa.gov The background cache was prepared by Wayne Kinzel at STScI.
 Software is provided as-is, with no warranty.

 INSTALLATION:
-0) jwst_backgrounds has been tested on regular Anaconda, and AstroConda 0.0.1
 1) Install healpy with pip install --user healpy
 2) Download jwst_backgrounds
 3) Install jwst_bacgrounds with "python setup.py install --user"